 In February 2012, concerns about a potential military action, by either Israel or even the U.S., against Iran caused high oil prices.
 Second, some oil refineries in the U.S. were closing, according to an EIA report.
 Third, oil and gas prices tend to rise every spring, in anticipation of increased demand during the summer driving vacation season.

-In the summer of 2008, gas prices rose to $4 a gallon as oil prices skyrocketed to $145 a barrel, even though demand and supply were fairly constant.
+In the summer of 2008, gas prices rose to $4.17 a gallon as oil prices skyrocketed to $143.68 a barrel, even though demand and supply were fairly constant.
 During the 2008 financial crisis, commodities traders drove up the price of oil, even though supply increased and demand fell.
 The EIA cited an increased flow of investment money into commodities markets.
 In other words, money that used to be invested in real estate or the global stock market was instead being invested in oil futures.
-(Source: EIA Short-Term Energy Outlook) In summer of 2009, gas prices again rose, despite the recession, which decreased demand.
-Commodities traders were the reason for both.
-Gas prices also usually rise during the summer vacation season, as driving increases.
-Finally, gas and oil prices also increase whenever there is concern about surging demand from China and India, or a curtailment of oil supply.
+For more, see Gas Prices in 2008.

-What Makes High Gas Prices Go Down?:
+What Makes High Prices Go Down?

-What Can We Do About Rising Gas Prices?:
+What Can We Do About It?

-Would a Gas Boycott Work?:
+Would a Gas Boycott Work?

 A boycott of one brand of gas could actually increase prices, since there would be fewer gas outlets.
 Those companies that were boycotted would simply sell their gas to those that weren't boycotted, defeating the purpose.

 The only real way to lower gas prices is to lower demand for gas and oil over a long period of time.
 This would work, since the U.S. consumes 25% of the world's oil.
 This has increased over the last 20 years, from 15 million barrels per day (bpd) to 20.7 million bpd.
 A concerted effort might convince commodities traders that oil was a bad investment, thus allowing oil prices to return to pre-bubble levels.
-Article updated March 11, 2013
+Article updated July 23, 2014